Light-Wing/GSheet-DDNS-Checker/README.md

 # GSheet-DDNS-Checker

-In a Google sheet this script will read column A where the ddmss are and read column c, d, e, f, g where the ports are.
+In a Google sheet this script will read column A where the ddns are and read column c, d, e, f, g where the ports are.
-Once Nmap shows if up / down it will show the device that's under a port in a comments change the colors of the cell.
+Once Nmap shows if up/down it will show the device that's under a port in a comments and change the colors of the cell.

 # instructions